cypress-io/cypress-documentation/content/guides/guides/command-line.md

 #### `cypress run --tag <tag>`

 Add a tag or tags to the recorded run.
-This can be used to help identify separate run when displayed in the Dashboard.
+This can be used to help identify separate runs when displayed in the Dashboard.

 ```shell
 cypress run  --record --tag "staging"